OpenArabicPE/slides/2020-dh-jamia/2020-12-18-global-dh-and-minimal-computing.md

 ## problems: dependencies

-- Full-text search across issues and periodicals without a backend<!-- : **not** available out-of-the-box -->
 - Reliance on external data providers: link rot
     - links to facsimiles broke twice in four years
 - Reliance on free tools and services: link rot
     + URLs to our editions had to be changed once
+- XSLT1 in web browsers: will fall victim to JSON and security features
+    + over the last 5 years support has markedly decreased
+- Full-text search across issues and periodicals without a backend<!-- : **not** available out-of-the-box -->
+    + [Google's programmable search engines](https://cse.google.com/cse?cx=012251040084107011117:jof1v_ejndo): requires internet connection (and Google account!)

 ## Thank you!